White Water Safety and Rescue Training

 - introduce & develop the ‘clean rope’ principle.

 White Water Safety and Rescue Training is typically delivered over two days and includes a minimum of 10 hours teaching time.

 The majority of the content is delivered in hands-on practical sessions supported by short riverside periods, covering the theoretical content.

 Due to the paddling environment and the boat control required to participate in this training course, candidates should be:

 - Confident in their ability to paddle on grade 2 water

 - Confident swimming in normal paddling clothing suitable for a moving water environment

-A first aid certificate is not a pre-requisite.
-However holding a first aid certificate is strongly recommended for all paddlers.
+A First Aid certificate is not a prerequisite.
+However holding a First Aid certificate is strongly recommended for all paddlers.

 Attendance Certificates are issued to successful candidates by British Canoeing following a recommendation from the course provider, subject to the following Certification fees: